BS BA with Innovation and Entrepreneurship Concentration

 - Minor in IE

 In addition to the exceptional classroom experience, we offer students multiple opportunities to meet, learn from, and network with leading industry professionals, including entrepreneurs, investment professionals and executives from larger companies.
-Students are encouraged to compete in the annual UT Dallas Business Idea Competition (a Business Plan Competition held each year), participate in the Entrepreneurship Club events and Distinguished Speaker Series, work as interns in startup companies through the UT Dallas Venture Development Center (the UT Dallas incubator), and get involved in the community outreach programs of the award-winning UT Dallas Institute for Innovation and Entrepreneurship.
+Students are encouraged to compete in the annual UT Dallas Business Idea Competition in the fall and the Quick Pitch Competition in the spring, participate in the Entrepreneurship Club events and Distinguished Speaker Series, work as interns in startup companies through the UT Dallas Venture Development Center (the UT Dallas incubator), and get involved in the community outreach programs of the award-winning UT Dallas Institute for Innovation and Entrepreneurship.

 Enroll today, and “innovate your future”!